 Measures the amount of available operating assets to cover future obligations relative to the change in the economy measured through the tax assessment.
-The relative stability in the graph from 2018-2019 shows that the City's net financial assets increased at rate comparable to that of the economy (as approximated by the change in the tax assessment amount).
-In 2020 the graph shows that growth in the City's Net Financial Assets increased at a greater rate than that of the economy due to a combination of an increase in investments, and a reduction in long term debt.
-It also shows that as of December 31, 2019 the City has more net financial assets per tax assessment dollars than the other Municipalities.
-The increase from 2019 to 2020 was due to financial assets increasing at a greater rate than tax assessment values.
+The relative stability in the graph from 2018-2020 shows that the City's net financial assets increased at rate comparable to that of the economy (as approximated by the change in the tax assessment amount).
+In 2021 the graph shows that growth in the City's Net Financial Assets increased at a greater rate than that of the economy due to a combination of an increase in investments, and a reduction in long term debt.
+It also shows that the City has more net financial assets per tax assessment dollars than the other Municipalities.
+The increase from 2020 to 2021 was due to financial assets increasing at a greater rate than tax assessment values.